 Today, we know this technique as the Critical Path Method.

-The CPM is a cornerstone of project planning even to this day.
+The Critical Path Method in project management is a cornerstone of project planning even to this day.
 How long a project takes often depends on the most important tasks that constitute it.

 If you can map out these tasks and their duration, you can get a reasonable estimate of the project’s timeline and budget.